Planning-nl/vugel-docs/docs/README.md

 :::

 ### Texture clipping
 Textures can be clipped.
 This means that, instead of the full texture, only a part of it is used and rendered.
-This can give you a high-performance way of custom clipping, and allows you to implement a way of using spritemaps, for example.
+This allows you to implement a way of using spritemaps, for example.

 | Property | Type | Default | Notes |
 | -------- | ---- | ------- | ------ |